Matthews International (NASDAQ:MATW) Rating Lowered to Hold at Zacks Investment Research

-Matthews International (NASDAQ:MATW) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Thursday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Matthews International (NASDAQ:MATW) from a buy rating to a hold rating in a report issued on Thursday morning, Zacks.com reports.

 According to Zacks, “Matthews International Corporation is a designer, manufacturer and marketer principally of memorialization products & brand solutions.
 Memorialization products consist primarily of bronze memorials and other memorialization products, caskets and cremation equipment for the cemetery & funeral home industries.
 Brand solutions include graphics imaging products & services, marking products, & merchandising solutions.
 The Company’s products & services include cast bronze memorials & other memorialization products; caskets; cast & etched architectural products; cremation equipment & cremation- related products; mausoleums; brand management, printing plates, pre-press services, & imaging systems for the primary packaging & corrugated industries; marking equipment & consumables, & industrial automation products for identifying, tracking & conveying various consumer & industrial products, components & packaging containers; & merchandising display systems and marketing & design services. “

-Several other research analysts have also recently issued reports on the company.
-ValuEngine cut Matthews International from a “hold” rating to a “sell” rating in a research note on Tuesday, March 3rd.
-BidaskClub cut Matthews International from a “sell” rating to a “strong sell” rating in a research report on Friday, January 31st.
+A number of other research firms have also recently commented on MATW.
+BidaskClub cut Matthews International from a sell rating to a strong sell rating in a research report on Friday, January 31st.
+ValuEngine cut Matthews International from a hold rating to a sell rating in a research report on Tuesday, March 3rd.

-Matthews International (NASDAQ:MATW) last released its quarterly earnings results on Thursday, January 30th.
-The company reported $0.47 EPS for the quarter, beating analysts’ consensus estimates of $0.45 by $0.02.
+Matthews International (NASDAQ:MATW) last posted its quarterly earnings data on Thursday, January 30th.
+The company reported $0.47 EPS for the quarter, topping analysts’ consensus estimates of $0.45 by $0.02.
+The firm had revenue of $365.00 million during the quarter, compared to analysts’ expectations of $357.52 million.
 Matthews International had a positive return on equity of 13.16% and a negative net margin of 3.37%.
-The company had revenue of $365.00 million during the quarter, compared to analysts’ expectations of $357.52 million.
-During the same period last year, the business posted $0.50 earnings per share.
-The firm’s revenue was down 2.4% compared to the same quarter last year.
-As a group, equities research analysts expect that Matthews International will post 3.42 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was down 2.4% compared to the same quarter last year.
+During the same quarter last year, the business posted $0.50 EPS.
+On average, equities research analysts expect that Matthews International will post 3.42 earnings per share for the current year.

-In other Matthews International news, insider Edward M. Brady, Jr. acquired 2,000 shares of the company’s stock in a transaction on Thursday, March 12th.
-The shares were bought at an average cost of $24.00 per share, with a total value of $48,000.00.
-Following the completion of the acquisition, the insider now owns 6,920 shares in the company, valued at $166,080.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Tunon Alvaro Garcia acquired 2,500 shares of the company’s stock in a transaction on Friday, February 28th.
-The stock was acquired at an average cost of $29.00 per share, for a total transaction of $72,500.00.
-Following the completion of the acquisition, the director now owns 27,259 shares of the company’s stock, valued at approximately $790,511.
+In other Matthews International news, Director Tunon Alvaro Garcia purchased 2,500 shares of the stock in a transaction on Friday, February 28th.
+The stock was bought at an average price of $29.00 per share, for a total transaction of $72,500.00.
+Following the acquisition, the director now directly owns 27,259 shares of the company’s stock, valued at $790,511.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, insider Edward M. Brady, Jr. purchased 2,000 shares of the stock in a transaction on Thursday, March 12th.
+The stock was acquired at an average price of $24.00 per share, with a total value of $48,000.00.
+Following the acquisition, the insider now directly owns 6,920 shares in the company, valued at $166,080.
 The disclosure for this purchase can be found here.
-3.40% of the stock is currently owned by company insiders.
+3.40% of the stock is owned by insiders.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-Raymond James Trust N.A. grew its holdings in Matthews International by 5.0% in the fourth quarter.
-Raymond James Trust N.A. now owns 6,595 shares of the company’s stock valued at $251,000 after purchasing an additional 317 shares during the period.
-US Bancorp DE grew its holdings in Matthews International by 3.0% in the fourth quarter.
-US Bancorp DE now owns 11,649 shares of the company’s stock valued at $444,000 after purchasing an additional 338 shares during the period.
-Toth Financial Advisory Corp acquired a new stake in Matthews International in the fourth quarter valued at approximately $25,000.
-SG Americas Securities LLC grew its holdings in Matthews International by 20.5% in the fourth quarter.
-SG Americas Securities LLC now owns 4,271 shares of the company’s stock valued at $163,000 after purchasing an additional 726 shares during the period.
-Finally, PNC Financial Services Group Inc. grew its holdings in Matthews International by 17.3% in the fourth quarter.
-PNC Financial Services Group Inc. now owns 5,211 shares of the company’s stock valued at $199,000 after purchasing an additional 768 shares during the period.
-85.93% of the stock is currently owned by institutional investors.
+Several large investors have recently modified their holdings of the company.
+Raymond James Trust N.A. grew its holdings in shares of Matthews International by 5.0% during the 4th quarter.
+Raymond James Trust N.A. now owns 6,595 shares of the company’s stock worth $251,000 after purchasing an additional 317 shares during the period.
+US Bancorp DE grew its holdings in shares of Matthews International by 3.0% during the 4th quarter.
+US Bancorp DE now owns 11,649 shares of the company’s stock worth $444,000 after purchasing an additional 338 shares during the period.
+Toth Financial Advisory Corp purchased a new stake in shares of Matthews International during the 4th quarter worth about $25,000.
+SG Americas Securities LLC grew its holdings in shares of Matthews International by 20.5% during the 4th quarter.
+SG Americas Securities LLC now owns 4,271 shares of the company’s stock worth $163,000 after purchasing an additional 726 shares during the period.
+Finally, PNC Financial Services Group Inc. lifted its position in Matthews International by 17.3% during the 4th quarter.
+PNC Financial Services Group Inc. now owns 5,211 shares of the company’s stock worth $199,000 after acquiring an additional 768 shares in the last quarter.
+Institutional investors and hedge funds own 85.93% of the company’s stock.

 Matthews International Company Profile